congyh/spring-cloud-demo/eureka-server/README.md

 # Eureka Server Sample

-Run this project as a Spring Boot app (e.g. import into IDE and run main method, or use "mvn spring-boot:run or gradle bootRun or ./gradlew bootRun").
-It will start up on port 8761 and serve the Eureka API from "/eureka".
+mvn spring-boot:run ,It will start up on port 8761.

 ## Resources